LoyolaChicagoBooks/introcs-csharp/rst/lab-searching-arrays-lists-maps.rst

 The experimental apparatus that we are constructing will do the following for each of the cases:

-- create the data structure (e.g. new array, new list, new dictionary)
+- create the data structure (e.g. new array, new list, new set)

-- use a random seed ``seed``, initialize a random generator that will generate ``n`` *distinct* values.
+- use a random seed ``seed``, initialize a random generator that will generate ``n`` values.

-- insert the random values into the data structure until the structure contains ``n`` values.
-For the case of dictionaries, which eliminate duplicates, it is entirely possible you will have to generate more than ``n`` values until the structure is filled with ``n`` actual values.
+- insert the random values into the data structure .
+  For the case of sets, which eliminate duplicates, it is entirely possible you will end up with a tiny fraction of a percent fewer than ``n`` values.

 - to measure the performance of any given search method, we need to perform a significant number of lookups (based on numbers in the random sequence) to ensure that we get an accurate idea of the *average* lookup time in practice.
-  We'll call this parameter, ``m``, which will pick one of every ``m`` values in the random sequence to test whether it's in the data structure.
-(We're only going to look up values that we know are in the data structure.)
+  We'll call this parameter, ``rep``.
+We will spread out the values looked for by checking data elements that have indices at a regular interval throughout the array.
+  The separation is ``m = n/rep`` when ``rep < n``.
+We wrap around if ``rep > n``.

 - We'll start a Stopwatch just before entering the loop to perform the lookups.